 As Chuck Bramwell so eloquently puts it, “There is not a single 'easy' double century”.
 The nature of riding 200 miles continuously means that it is a very challenging endeavour, even for experienced cyclists.
 When the original course & timing for Knoxville was conceived, the idea was for it to be (relative to other rides) challenging and moderately difficult, but without significant time pressures, or any form of “race” mentality.
 The first two years of the ride, I think most riders agreed that was an accurate description.
 However, in the following two years, the temperatures during the afternoon reached well into the 100+ range, and we have heard numerous riders describing this as “the toughest ride I’ve done this year”.

 A number of riders have completed this ride as their first double century.
 It’s not the ideal “first double”, but there are numerous other much tougher rides out there.
 We have attempted to set up the course so the afternoon is less demanding than the morning.

 We are really proud of the support we offer, and work very hard to do most everything for you, except pedal your bike.
-There will be 6 total rest stops, plus two more “mini-stops”.
+There will be six full rest stops, plus two more “mini-stops”.
 Lunch will be served at rest stop #3.
 There will be a catered dinner at the finish.
 Bottled water (not hose water), lots of food, P, P , & P’s (as christened at the Devil Mountain Double, “Pills, Powders, & Potions").
-All riders will have a route sheet, and the course will be clearly marked.
+All riders will have a route sheet.
+We are no longer marking the course with paint as doing so is prohibited by many our permits.
+There are still some remnants of prior year markings, but please don't count on those as the course has seem some changes over the years.
 We will have at least 4 experienced, dedicated SAG drivers on course.

 In all our years, our most requested products have been from Hammer Nutrition.
 They have been